Anandnitrate/tryouts/README.md

 # tryouts
-Tryout code.
-Creating a repo to continue whenever possible
+Tryout codes.
+Creating a repo to continue whenever possible!